ninabarzh/broomstick/content/posts/nova.md

 At present, the Dutch National Cyber Security Centre (NCSC) hints at involvement of a Citrix NetScaler memory-overflow vulnerability ([CVE-2025-6543](https://nvd.nist.gov/vuln/detail/CVE-2025-6543)), which was publicly disclosed in May and may have been exploited in this case.
 But the lab had not publicly confirmed that this was the attack vector.

-Once inside, Nova extracted a staggering 300 GB of highly sensitive data—ranging from names, addresses, dates of birth and citizen service numbers to test results and healthcare provider details.
-They then leaked around 100 MB of that trove—covering approximately 53,000 individuals—on the dark web to prove their seriousness.
+Once inside, Nova extracted a staggering 300 GB of highly sensitive data, ranging from names, addresses, dates of birth and citizen service numbers to test results and healthcare provider details.
+They then leaked around 100 MB of that trove, covering approximately 53,000 individuals, on the dark web to prove their seriousness.

 The breach extended beyond cervical cancer data, affecting test results from skin, urine and genital examinations, as well as data from LUMC, Amphia and Alrijne hospitals dating back to 2022.